 The main elements of the proposed Project would comprise:

 - A new Open Cycle Gas Turbine (OCGT) power peaking plant, also known as a Simple Cycle Gas Turbine, designed to provide up to 299 Megawatts (MW) of electricity.
-The plant is expected to operate for around 500 hours a year.
+The plant is expected to operate for a maximum of 2,250 hours in any given year, provided that the five-year rolling average does not exceed 1,500 hours.
 Following consultation in 2014/15 and additional technical work, the plant will now incorporate a single gas turbine generator with one exhaust gas flue stack, a temporary laydown area required during construction and an access road from Green Lane, near Stewartby.

 - A new electrical connection (including underground cables) to export electricity from the plant to the National Grid Electricity Transmission System.
 This element incorporates a new circuit connection to the existing 400 kilovolt (kV) overhead transmission line and a new substation.
 The decision to place the connection underground rather than as an overhead line with transmission towers was made in 2014 and was shared with the local community; it was an outcome of local consultation and informed by additional technical studies.